 What is a CMS and why would I want one?

-CMS is an acronym for Content Management System, used by website owners irrespective of technical skills to easily publish content on their own website.
+CMS is an acronym for Content Management System, used by website owners irrespective of technical skills to easily publish content on their own websites.

 A CMS minimises the dependency on developers, eliminating bottlenecks to save time in publishing content updates and significantly reducing ongoing support costs.